Top Funding Initiatives

 Given Fulbright College’s breadth, depth, and diversity, we must choose specific strategic initiatives in order to ensure sustained progress of the Fulbright legacy.
 The college’s current top funding initiatives include:

 Geosciences Doctoral Program

 Each endowed scholarship, graduate assistantship, faculty chair, and professorship allow a highly capable student or faculty member to make his or her mark on the institution and help advance Fulbright College.
-Providing these opportunities is critical to each of our 19 departments, which span the fine arts, humanities, social sciences, and natural sciences.
+Providing these opportunities is critical to each of our three schools and 16 departments, which span the fine arts, humanities, social sciences, and natural sciences.
 Endowed positions allow us to keep education accessible as well as recruit and retain the highest-caliber academics.

 The fruits of our faculty and students’ labors are evident in meaningful research that both moves forward the academic field and affects practical applications.
 This progress is felt in industry, outreach programs that enrich the community, study abroad opportunities that spread knowledge and cultural understanding, and academic excellence that supports every aspect of life beyond the University.
 By supporting their efforts, you support Fulbright College and all who are impacted by a faculty member or graduate.
 The benefits are positively exponential.

 “We were delighted with the success of the original endowment and the impact the faculty fellows have made to Fulbright College.
 It is inspiring to us to support junior-level faculty who are making a difference in their fields of expertise while promoting the U of A’s goal of becoming a top public research university.
 Adding to this fund was the logical next step for us, it will provide even more support for promising new faculty members and amplify the impact of our original gift.”